Pidhaichyky, Lviv Raion

 Pidhaichyky is a village in Lviv Raion, Lviv Oblast of Ukraine.
 Until 18 July 2020, it belonged to Zolochiv Raion.
 As a result of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven, Pidhaichyky was moved to a newly established Lviv Raion.
-The area of Dolynska Raion was merged into Kropyvnytskyi Raion.
 Population near 638 people.
-Local government - Pidhaychyky village council.
+Local government - Hlyniany urban hromada.

-Pidhaychyky is located on the road Lviv - Ternopil, Kropyvnytskyi, 37 km west of Zolochiv.
+Pidhaychyky is located on the road Lviv - Ternopil, 37 km west of Zolochiv.
 Population in 1900 was 793 persons; in 1943 - 801 persons; in 1968 - 1109 persons.

 There is secondary school in the village.
 Pidhaichyky was first mentioned in written sources in 1397.